asmetanka/rainbow/README.md

 # Project Documentation

+## Recent Updates

+-   **Internationalization**: All Russian comments within HTML files (`support.html`, `tags.html`) have been translated to English.
+The `FIGMA_INTEGRATION_GUIDE.md` has also been fully translated to English.
+-   **Code Hygiene & Fixes**:
+    -   Fixed a JavaScript runtime issue related to an undefined `source` variable in `support.html` and `tags.html` (relevant for iframe communication).
+    -   Improved CSS formatting consistency in `tags.html`.
+-   These changes enhance project maintainability and accessibility for an English-speaking audience.

 This project includes several HTML components designed for integration into other platforms, particularly Figma Sites, via iframes.
 Key features include animated text transitions and interactive button displays.

 ## HTML Components